A song-cycle connecting the Bosphorus and the Thames

 Kostas Tsarouchis (double bass), Evgenios Voulgaris (yayli tanbur)

 ‘Sing no Sad Songs for Me’ connects the modal musical traditions of the Mediterranean at the time of the Ottomans with the poetry of Christina Rossetti, child of Italian exile in 19th-century London.
-Guided by a musical language idiom inspired by the avant-garde movements of 20th-century Europe, the combination is unique – a constellation of worlds to discover.
+Shaped by a musical language idiom inspired by the avant-garde movements of 20th-century Europe, the combination is unique, conjuring up a kaleidoscope of sounds.

 Research for ‘Sing no Sad Songs for Me’ was developed at Labyrinth Musical Seminars (Crete) and in Istanbul, supported by the Leverhulme Trust and Royal Holloway, University of London.

-Rachel Beckles Willson is a composer, multi-instrumentalist and researcher, Professor of Music at Royal Holloway, University of London.
-As a pianist she studied with Ference Rados and Gyorgy Kurtag at the Liszt Academy, Budapest, in ensuing years becoming an international authority in the music of late 20th-century Hungary and publishing two books on the subject.
+Rachel Beckles Willson is a composer, multi-instrumentalist and researcher.
+As a pianist she studied with Ference Rados and Gyorgy Kurtag at the Liszt Academy, Budapest, in ensuing years becoming an international authority in the music of late 20th-century Hungary and publishing two monographs on the subject.
 She performed internationally as a pianist, but later turned to the oud and voice, making a study of Ottoman and Arab traditions, particularly at Labyrinth Musical Seminars, Crete, where she worked with Ross Daly and Yurdal Tokcan, among many others.
-She studied saxophone with Steven Trier and at the Royal Academy of Music, London, and plays it these days within a song-writing project for asylum-seekers that she has spearheaded in Sicily in collaboration with Francesco Iannuzzelli.
+She studied saxophone at the Royal Academy of Music, London and privately with Steven Trier, and drew on this experience in educational projects with asylum-seekers that she spearheaded in Sicily.
 Her research on the oud, which led to Sing no Sad Songs for Me, was developed as a concert series in Rome in 2018-19, in collaboration with L’Istituto italiano per il Medio ed Estremo Oriente.

-Kostas Tsarouchis was born in Patras, Greece.
-In 2004 he began learning oud with Evgenios Voulgaris in the Municipal Conservatory of Patras.
+Kostas Tsarouchis was born in Patras, Greece, where in 2004 he began learning oud with Evgenios Voulgaris at the Conservatory of Patras.
 He studied Byzantine music and makam theory with Christos Tsiamoulis, Evgenios Voulgaris and Spyros Psachos and he is a member of the orchestra of traditional instruments at the Municipal Conservatory of Patras.
-He attended seminars in oud with Yurdal Tokcan (2005,2008,2013) and Haig Yazdjian (2009).
-At the same time he started to learn double bass with Vilen Karapetyan.
+He attended seminars in oud with Yurdal Tokcan (2005,2008,2013) and Haig Yazdjian (2009), also developing a specialism in double bass through studies with Vilen Karapetyan.
 He has collaborated with Ross Daly, Evgenios Voulgaris, Ourania Lambropoulou, Senix Udeger, Harris Lambrakis, Nikos Paroulakis, and others.
 He is performing with a variety of bands and projects as an oud and doublebass player in festivals in Greece and abroad, and is currently working in Athens.